Family man, positive influence, fighter: Gordon sheriff mourns captain claimed by COVID

 "He was extraordinarily popular in the community," the sheriff said.

-He added that, even amid his illness, Captain Garrigan "battled tenaciously and bravely" for several weeks."
+He added that, even amid his illness, Captain Garigan "battled tenaciously and bravely" for several weeks."

 "He was a fighter," Sheriff Ralston said.